natepiano/bevy_brp_mcp/README.md

 1. Add `BrpExtrasPlugin` to your Bevy app for enhanced BRP features
 2. Use `bevy_brp_mcp` with your AI coding assistant
 3. Additional methods like screenshot, shutdown, and format discovery will be automatically available
-4. Get proper JSON formats for complex BRP operations
+4. Get proper JSON formats for complex BRP operations.
+The brp_extras/discover_format feature is especially useful.
+The value returned from bevy/registry/schema does not tell you exactly what is expected by the brp spawn/insert/mutate calls.
+As a result your coding agent will engage in trial and error to figure it out but it's not 100% reliable.

+If you have bevy_brp_extras installed, it can get the type information directly from the running app andand provide it if queried via brp_extras/discover_format - or it will provide it in the error message if your coding agent tries a call and fails.

 ## Example Workflow